n0psn0ps/n0psn0ps.github.io/_posts/2024-06-27-A Short Tale of Sysctl.md

 The topic of this blog post is not new.
 Other people have done a better job explaining how to analyze `syscalls`.
 Please see the following [presentation](https://youtu.be/qFLJjByneA4?si=ofEOOmSIk2_aIXau) and [training](https://www.youtube.com/live/sgNDYgLyAP4?si=BI_juNbKwFl2swu7&t=12395) on the subject by [Hexploitable](https://x.com/Hexploitable).

 To preface I will not include a script or any reference to the application's bundle name.
 I will also leave the scripting exercise up to the reader.
-I mainly want to discuss a jailbreak protection found in mobile reversing that I have yet to run into.
+I mainly want to discuss a jailbreak protection found in mobile reversing that I have not personally encountered.

 ### What is a syscall?

 A system call or [syscall](https://opensource.apple.com/source/xnu/xnu-1504.3.12/bsd/kern/syscalls.master) is a lower-level request or command made to the OS kernel.
-Think of this as the lowest level of communication between userland (application) to the kernel asking for a service such as a file operation or network-level communication.
+Think of this as the lowest level of communication between userland (application) and the kernel asking for a service such as a file operation or network-level communication.

 **What is sysctl**

 In short, [sysctl](https://developer.apple.com/documentation/installer_js/system/1812308-sysctl) is a system call responsible for gathering data about an operating system like kernel-related data or hardware components.

-Reading the man page for `sysctl` we can see more than one flag is present that will allow us to read kernel-related flags:
+Reading the man page for `sysctl` we can see more than one flag is present that will allow us to read kernel-related info:

 ```
      kern.osrelease                              string        no